porsche-design-system/porsche-design-system/packages/components/src/components/divider/divider.usage.md

 ### Don't:

-- Don’t use dividers to structure content, rather work with more space for clustering
+- Don't use dividers to structure content, rather work with more space for clustering
-- Don’t use it for decorative purposes unless it's necessary.
+- Don't use it for decorative purposes unless it's necessary.
 - Avoid full-bleed dividers to separate page sections.